denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: E  / Correct Answer: E**

+The first two imports can be removed because java.lang is automatically imported.
+The following two imports can be removed because Tank and Water are in the same package,

 ---

 12. Which statements about the following class are correct?
 (Choose all that apply.)